justinfarrelldev/Thor-Game-Engine/README.md

 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
-**1st Nov, 2019**
+**4th Nov, 2019**
-- Added support for multiple scripts on build, now fully functional in-editor and at build time.
-More options and better support coming soon.
+- The entire engine is now a fully-fledged Node.JS server (this is my first time making a server, I am quite proud).
+You can run the server the old way (double click index.html) or by running a Node server and using index.js instead.
+In the future, the only way to properly run it will be with a server.
+This will likely be the last update where the engine will still function the old way.

 # How to Use Thor
-As of right now, Thor can work client-side correctly for testing out games.
-However, it cannot save or download the game unless it is launched within a server.
-My favorite way to start a server and launch Thor is to download Visual Studio Code and get the Live Server extension, then open index.html in VS Code and right click anywhere.
-You should see an option to open the file in your default browser with Live Server.
-This will allow you to download your game.
+As of right now, Thor can work client-side correctly for testing out games (double click index.html).
+However, it cannot save or download the game unless it is launched within a NodeJS server.

 # To-Do
-**Updated 1st Nov, 2019**
+**Updated 4th Nov, 2019**
 - Fix vulnerabilities
 - Add support for uploading custom images to Thor (similar to Unity's file viewer)
-- Create a file viewer with Javascript (similar to Unity's project file viewer) with drag and drop capability
+- Create a file viewer with Javascript (similar to Unity's project file viewer) with drag and drop capability.
+This will be so much easier with the engine now being a server.
 - Add more library functions (especially for making UI and WebGL)
 - Make Thor download files correctly while not launched on a server
 - Fix warnings about using XMLHttpRequest (not an immediate priority)